What every physician needs to know:

 With modern chemotherapy regimens, the median OS of patients with metastatic CRC is 25-30 months (5-year survival approximately 10%).
 These numbers indicate clear improvements in outcomes for patients with CRC, and many promising novel therapies remain under development.

 Recently, prognostic molecular biomarkers have been described.
 BRAF mutations occur in 7-10% of patients and are associated with poor outcomes, especially in the metastatic setting.
+Data from the 80405 study suggest that patients with primary tumors arising in the right side of the colon (ascending colon) have significantly worse overall survival compared to those with primary tumors arising in the left side of the colon (descending colon including rectum) irrespective of the type of therapy used.
 MSI-H, found in 22% of stage II and 11% of stage III patients, is associated with better outcomes in the adjuvant setting.

 What if scenarios.